Want ‘Free’ Eggs in Montana? Do the Math Before You Buy Chicks

 Backyard chickens can be more expensive than you think.

-I would love to have a few hens at my house, but I can't (legally).
-For reasons unbeknownst to me, backyard hens are not permitted in Laurel.
 We had chickens when I was a kid on the farm and my mom still has egg hens (and ducks!) at their place in the Gallatin Valley.
-The allure of "free" eggs is certainly attractive, but nothing is truly free.
-In a recent thread on the Billings Customer Service Watchdog Facebook page, a local chicken owner broke down her expenses for 17 birds that include 15 laying hens.
+In a thread on the Billings Customer Service Watchdog Facebook page, a local chicken owner broke down her expenses for 17 birds that include 15 laying hens.

 - She gets 7 - 10 eggs per day on average.